Terms of Service

 With both traditional basic 9-1-1 and E9-1-1 service, your call is sent directly to the nearest emergency response centre.
 In addition, with E9-1-1 service, your call back number and last address are visible to the emergency response centre call-taker.
 With Storm VoIP service 9-1-1 calling, your call is sent to a national emergency call centre.
 When you make a 9-1-1 call using Storm VoIP services, you will be asked to confirm your location information regardless of whether that information is visible to the call centre operator.
 The call centre operator will then transfer your 9-1-1 call to the emergency response centre nearest your location.
 You should be prepared to provide or confirm your name, address and call-back number with the operator.
 Do not hang up unless you are told to do so.
 If your call is disconnected, immediately dial 9-1-1 again.

 If you are unable to speak during a 9-1-1 call and the call centre operator has access to a call-back number and the last registered address associated with your Storm VoIP service, the operator will transfer the call to the emergency response centre closest to that address.
 In order for emergency services to be dispatched to the correct address in such cases, you must ensure that the registered address that you have provided to Storm is always the same as the physical address at which your VoIP device is located.
 Whenever you move the physical location of your VoIP device or you add a line or port a number, you must update your registered address accordingly.
-You may update your location information by filling out and submitting a form that can be accessed at: www.storm.ca/voip.
+You may update your location information by logging into the VoIP portal at: www.storm.ca/voip.

 You acknowledge and understand that the Storm VoIP service or access to the Storm VoIP service, including 9-1-1, public alerts or special needs services, may not function correctly, or at all, in the following circumstances: